Karim-53/AutoSentinel/README.md

 # AutoSentinel
 AutoSentinel is an Autopilot for UAVs (Copter, Drones ...). it's main goal is continuous monitoring and anomalies detection through video processing and instant decision making.

+Rq
+Licenses dependencies and references will soon be added.